JoeMuldowney/RunTime-Rebels-Asteroids/README.md

 # GettingStarted
 - Move into the 'RunTime-Rebels-Asteroids' folder.
-- Type "python space_rocks" in the cli to start the dame.
+- Type "python space_rocks" in the cli to start the game.

 # Features